2021 - 2022 School Choice Information

 Is there transportation to a Special Transfer Option School?

 How do I apply for a High School Acceleration Program?
 High School Acceleration Programs are designed to serve their own neighborhood students first.
 Schools that have space after serving the neighborhood population may open seats for students from outside the attendance area.
 High School Acceleration Programs have admissions criteria, and applications are submitted electronically.
 Applications are rank ordered, and placement is offered to the most highly qualified students.
-Students accepted into a High School Acceleration Program from outside the attendance area must submit an Out of County High School Acceleration Application.

 What is a Career and Technical Education?